Indexing Strategies for SQL Server Performance

 There’s a lot more to the art and science of designing an indexing strategy than can be covered in a post such as this, but hopefully you now understand why having a good indexing strategy is so important.
 A deeper primer on indexing is Kimberly L. Tripp’s seven-hour Pluralsight course SQL Server: Indexing for Performance, and if you want programmatic help with your indexing strategy, the SolarWinds® Plan Explorer tool (a standalone free tool or part of SolarWinds SQL Sentry) has comprehensive Index Analysis capabilities.

 Paul S. Randal is the CEO of SQLskills.com, which he runs with his wife Kimberly L. Tripp.
-Both Paul and Kimberly are very widely-known and respected experts in the SQL Server world, and both are long-time SQL Server MVPs.
+Both Paul and Kimberly are widely-known and respected experts in the SQL Server world, and both are long-time SQL Server MVPs.
 Paul was a Contributing Editor for TechNet Magazine, where he wrote the bi-monthly SQL Q&A column and feature articles.
 He also had #1 top-rated workshops and sessions at the PASS Summit and TechEd.
-Paul is very active people in the SQL Server community, from user groups to online forums to helping out on Twitter (@PaulRandal – check out the #sqlhelp tag).
-His very popular and widely-referenced blog is at https://www.sqlskills.com/blogs/paul/ and he can be reached at email@example.com.
+Paul is active in the SQL Server community, from user groups to online forums to helping out on Twitter (@PaulRandal – check out the #sqlhelp tag).
+His popular and widely-referenced blog can be found at https://www.sqlskills.com/blogs/paul/ and he can be reached at firstname.lastname@example.org.